-If you have breast milk in the freezer and are moving, figuring out how to pack up and move your freezer stash to your new home can be stressful!
+If you have breast milk in the freezer and are planning to move, figuring out how to pack up and move your freezer stash to your new home can be stressful.
 Here are some options for moving a breast milk stash.

 There are a lot of variables when you’re figuring out the best way to move your milk, including:

-- What kind of access will you have to power/ice/dry ice/etc.?
+- What kind of access will you have to power/ice/dry ice?

 - Does it make sense to donate part or all of your stash rather than move it?

-If you’re moving locally (within 1-2 hours driving distance), you can most likely pack your breast milk in a cooler with plenty of ice.
+If you’re moving locally, you can most likely just pack your breast milk in a cooler.

 Make it the last thing you pack before you go, and the first thing that you unpack when you get there.
 Obviously, it’s ideal if the freezer is already set up and on in your new home.